 How often should you have a professional skin check?
 Why do I need a professional skin check?

 There is currently no formal requirement for professional skin checks but those at risk of melanoma should regularly check their skin and have annual checks by a GP or dermatologist.

 A professional skin check will provide a thorough and close examination of moles through a number of tools and techniques.
 Your GP or dermatologist will also provide medical advice and further medical recommendations if required.

 Remember, most skin cancers that are diagnosed and treated early can be cured.

 What occurs in a skin check?

 Even if you haven’t noticed anything out of the ordinary it is still important to receive skin checks.
 Each clinic differs a little with what actually occurs in their skin checks but it usually is a 15-30 minute procedure.
 A typical procedure will begin with a discussion about your skin risk factors such as family history and skin type.
 Your doctor will often ask you to identify any spots that are of concern to you before examining.
 You will then have a full body examination where the doctor or dermatologist will be looking closely at your skin with a dermatoscope to see if something doesn’t look right.
 The doctor will decide if you need to return to have abnormal spots photographed for ongoing assessment or removed.

 By completing regular skin checks can save your life through early detection.
-Contact Laser Clinics Adelaide for a professional skin check.
+Contact Laser Skin & Vein Clinic if you are in Adelaide for a professional skin check and free first consultation.